-From a wellbeing perspective we (I mean the collective, worldwide ‘we’) are further isolating each other with our submission to technology in order to be more efficient, get ahead, cram more into our overflowing working days and lives.
+From a wellbeing perspective we (I mean the collective, worldwide ‘we’) are further isolating each other with our submission to a digital world and technology in order to be more efficient, get ahead, cram more into our overflowing working days and lives.

 Outside of professional realms we take on the world with our likes and dislikes through social media outlets such as Facebook and Twitter.